ProgrammingClub67/GroundZero/README.md

 ### 4. You're in
 Open the project folder in VS Code and start exploring.

-## Weekly Challenges
+## Weekly Projects

-Every week we drop a new challenge to sharpen your skills.
+Every week we drop a new project to sharpen your skills.
 Here's how to submit:

 bash
 # 1. Create your own branch
-git checkout -b challenge-week-01-yourname
+git checkout -b yourname(you don't need to create another one after week one)

+# 2. Create a file with your name

-# 2. Add your solution inside challenges/week-01/submissions/yourname/
+# 2. Add your solution inside Projects/yourname/

 # 3. Commit and push
 git add .
-git commit -m "Week 01 challenge - YourName" git push origin challenge-week-01-yourname
+git commit -m "Week 01 Project - YourName" git push origin yourname

 # 4. Open a Pull Request on GitHub — done